-In limited circumstances, employees who have been hurt on the job can sue their employer.
+In limited circumstances, you can sue your employer if you have been hurt on the job.
 Generally speaking, however, workers’ compensation is the exclusive remedy.
-However, employees may be able to sue their employer if the employer intentionally causes the injury, fraudulently conceals their connection to the injury, acts in a dual capacity, or does not carry workers’ compensation insurance.
+However, you may be able to sue your employer if the employer intentionally causes the injury, fraudulently conceals their connection to the injury, acts in a dual capacity, or does not carry workers’ compensation insurance.

-Hurt workers may also be able to file a personal injury lawsuit against a third party who was responsible for the employee’s injuries that were suffered on the job.
+You may also be able to file a personal injury lawsuit against a third party who was responsible for your injuries suffered on the job.

 Can I sue my employer for a workplace injury?

-Generally, employees who have suffered a workplace injury will have to file a workers’ compensation claim to cover their injuries.
+Generally, if you have suffered a workplace injury, you will have to file a workers’ compensation claim to cover your injuries.
 This is called the exclusive remedy rule.
 However, depending on the state, there are 4 important exceptions that may apply to this rule.
-If one is in play, the hurt worker can sue his or her employer, rather than collect workers’ compensation.
+If one is in play, you can sue your employer, rather than collect workers’ compensation.
 These exceptions are when the employer:

 - intentionally caused the injury,

 - fraudulently concealed the injury or its connection to the workplace,

 - hurt you in a different capacity than as your employer, or